Karna1014/KCEmpSumEngine/README.md

    ### Usage:

-   As a developer, this project provides a template for readily generating a development team roster separating individuals into respective categories and then providing an overall collective.
+   As a developer with hopes of re-entering management, this project will provide a template for readily generating a development team roster separating individuals into respective categories and then providing an overall collective.

    #### License: